 In addition to his practice in the Court of Protection, James has been instructed in a number of civil claims in which litigation capacity needed to be investigated in relation to one of the parties.
 He is therefore familiar with the procedures set out in Part 21 of the Civil Procedure Rules and/or Insolvency Rules 12.23-12.25, as applicable.

 Court of Protection

-- A complex financial dispute resolution appointment in the Court of Protection in a matter involving substantial assets and a number of company and trust structures;
+- A complex Financial Dispute Resolution hearing involving a multi-million pound estate and a number of company and trust structures;

-- Advising beneficiaries and personal representatives in relation to the Code of Practice for LPA Attorneys when addressing inter vivos gifts and dispositions.
+- Advising beneficiaries and personal representatives in relation to the Code of Practice for LPA Attorneys concerning inter vivos gifts and dispositions.

 - MA, Downing College, University of Cambridge (2018)

 - Bar Professional Training Course (Outstanding), BPP University (2015)